-- what work is involved with a replacement roof
+- How much work is involved with a replacing a roof

-- what the average price is, based on our unique insights
+- What the average cost is, based on our unique insightful research – updated for 2018

 What is Quotation Check?

 Quotation Check is a price research service based in the UK.